-Ned completed his 17th Tour de France for ITV Sport this summer as lead commentator having reported on the event since its centenary year.
+Ned completed his 19th Tour de France for ITV sport this summer, having reported on the event since its centenary year.

 He is a best selling author, having penned four cycling titles and widely acknowledged as one of the most intelligent, respected and loved members within the wider sports media.
-If this wasn’t enough, he is excited to announce that after after a short break, the first ever one man theatrical show about cycling we be back in 2020.
+Despite the COVID pandemic preventing him from appearing in theatres with the “Retour de Ned” over the last few years, he is excited to be working on announcing new dates in 2022 to bring back cycling’s first ever one man theatrical show.

-Our contributors also hail from every corner of the globe; South America to Africa and the USA – editor Ned Boulting has curated an international cast to share their unique insight and perspective on the pro cycling year with writing that will be read and re-read in years to come.
+Our contributors also hail from every corner of the globe; Rwanda to Slovenia and the USA – editor Ned Boulting has curated an international cast to share their unique insight and perspective on the pro cycling year with writing that will be read and re-read in years to come.